Establish a Dial-out Telemetry Connection

 Configure an Export Profile

-An export profile defines the parameters of the export process of data generated through the Junos telemetry interface.
-You must configure at least one export profile, but you can configure multiple export profiles.
+An export profile defines the parameters of the export process of data generated through the Junos Telemetry mechanism.
+You must configure at least one export profile, you can also configure multiple export profiles.
 Each export profile can be associated with multiple sensor profiles.
 However, you can associate only one export profile with a specific sensor profile.

 Platform-Specific Export Profile Behavior